 Due to their widespread applicability, the integer partitions have been studied extensively: \cite{andrews_theory_1998} devoted an entire book to the partitions.
 For an online overview we refer to \cite{sloane_-line}.
 Efficient algorithms to construct all partitions $\left\{ \pi\right\} $ explicitly are well known; e.g. \cite{knuth_art_2005,adnan_distribution_2007}.
 These algorithms scale linearly with the number of partitions.
 We refer to the appendix for more details on integer partitions; there we derive the exact number of sequences needed in calculating $P(T<T_{obs}|N)$.
 It grows asymptotically as $\mathcal{O}\left(\frac{1}{N}e^{\sqrt{N}}\right)$.

-The probability of one such sequence $\pi$, $P(\pi|M,r,N)$ is just its multiplicity, $W\left(\pi\right)$, divided by the total number of elements in $\left\{ \xi\right\} $, which is $R\left(M|r,N\right)$.
-The multiplicity is found by basic urn model considerations as the product of the number of ways to shuffle the success runs and the number of ways to distribute the failures in between and around the runs.
+The probability of one such sequence $\pi$, $P(\pi|M,r,N)$ is just its multiplicity, $W\left(\pi\right)$, divided by the total number of elements in $\left\{ \xi\right\} $, which is $R\left(M,r|N\right)$.
+The multiplicity is found by basic urn model considerations as the product of the number of ways to shuffle the success runs and the number of ways to distribute the failures in between and around the success runs.
 While the former is just the multinomial coefficient

 the latter is obtained as a binomial coefficient.
-Given $M$ runs and $N-r$ failures, $M-1$ failures are needed to separate the runs, and the remaining $N-r-M+1$ failures can be allocated freely into the $M+1$ slots surrounding the runs.
+Given $M$ success runs and $N-r$ failures, $M-1$ failures are needed to separate the success runs, and the remaining $N-r-M+1$ failures can be allocated freely into the $M+1$ slots surrounding the success runs.
 Using Eq.
 1 from \cite{makri_shortest_2007} we obtain with the Pochhammer symbol defined for positive integers $x,\, n$ as